-Tree 1 (Ficus rubiginosa) is in good condition and vigour and displays typical of the species.
-The tree is visible when viewed from the street, providing a positive contribution to the visual character and amenity of the local area.
+Tree 11 (Ficus rubiginosa) is in good condition and vigour and displays typical of the species.
+The tree is visible from surrounding properties, although not visually prominent as partially obstructed by other vegetation when viewed from the street, providing a moderate contribution to the visual character and amenity of the local area.